 Most games with a first-person point of view revolve around shooting.
 In the early 2000s, shooter and war games were very popular.
 This was thanks to the added realism that console graphics were able to provide.
 Franchises like Halo, Call of Duty, and Grand Theft Auto, were gaining traction in mainstream gaming culture.
 Still, the success of Portal blew everyone away, and the game would remain culturally relevant for years to come.

 Thinking with portals

-As the name suggests; the main mechanic of Kim Swift‘s game involves the use of portals to get around different test chambers and solve puzzles.
+As the name suggests, the main mechanic of Kim Swift‘s game involves using portals to get around different test chambers and solve puzzles.
 The player receives a portal gun, which can shoot two portals to connect two places in the three-dimensional space.
 This simple idea is expanded upon throughout the game.
-As the difficulty ramps up, more elements are added to the mix.
+As the difficulty ramps up, elements add to the mix.
 Things like weighted cubes, light bridges, and laser beams.
 All of which need to be moved around using the portal gun in order to complete the levels.
-The core mechanic of the game is easy to understand but can be used in different ways to create challenging puzzles.
+The game’s core mechanic is easy but can be used in different ways to create challenging puzzles.

 Testing facilities and evil AI’s

 The plot of Portal is simple, but its execution and writing elevated it to iconic status.
 The story begins with Chell, a woman who awakens from a coma bed inside a pristine and mysterious testing facility controlled by a computer with artificial intelligence named GLaDOS.
 As the spotless facade gives way to the dark truth behind the facility, the player will uncover the tragic history of the place and the ulterior motives of the rogue AI.